DJ Warras Murder: Victor Majola’s Bail Application Remanded As Defence Presents New Video Evidence

 The defence lawyer, Advocate Mabunda, disputed this, saying that his client had an alibi.
 In Majola's affidavit, he said that he was in Soweto on the day of the murder.

-A mechanic in Soweto also submitted an affidavit to state that Majola was with him on the day in question.
+A mechanic in Soweto also submitted an affidavit stating that Majola was with him on the day in question.
 The defence lawyer also produced its own video footage on 16 January 2026, saying that it proved that his client was not at the scene on the day of the murder.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!